ericdke/apero-docs/FAQ.md

 ### Memory cache limit

 Maximum cost in RAM of the images/gif cache system.

 The unit is in Megapixels.
 Depending of the images compression ratio and bit depth, the default cost of 500MP is usually around 250MB of jpg/png/gif cache in RAM.

 When the limit is hit, the biggest images in the cache are purged to let room for the new ones.

 Minimum: 250.
 No maximum - but more than 2000 would probably be useless.
+I suggest using 500 for most cases.

 ### Memory cache purge

 Number of days (running time) between the images/gif memory cache cleaning cycles.

-Note that changing this option, even to set it again to the same value, automatically triggers the memory cache cleaning procedure.
+*Note that changing this option, even to set it again to the same value, automatically triggers the memory cache cleaning procedure.*

 ### Disk cache purge

 Number of days (calendar time) between the images/gif disk cache cleaning cycle.

-Note that changing this option, even to set it again to the same value, automatically triggers the disk cache cleaning of the expired items.
+*Note that changing this option, even to set it again to the same value, automatically triggers the disk cache cleaning of the expired items.*

 ### Cursor position when replying